meryemaltintas/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 The waves are coherent, maintaining a constant phase difference.

-You may use simulation and visualization tools such as Python (with libraries like Matplotlib), or other graphical software to aid in your analysis.
+For analysis and visualization, you may use simulation and graphical tools such as Python with libraries like Matplotlib, or other software tools capable of plotting wave patterns and interference.

+Ensure that the visualization highlights the interference regions of constructive and destructive interference, showing wave amplification and cancellation effects clearly.

 DELIVERABLES:
 A Markdown document with Python script or notebook implementing the simulations.